 Ski Boots: Why do my feet hurt?

-Pain in the forefoot/ball of the foot (metatarsalgia) is a common discomfort felt by many skiers.
+Pain in the forefoot/ball of the foot (metatarsalgia) is a common discomfort that is often felt when wearing ski boots.
 Numbness, a burning sensation or just general aches and pains can all drain the enjoyment from a day's skiing.
 But why do we get foot pain when skiing and how can we resolve it?

 There are three main causes for foot pain in ski boots: